Category Archives: Former Monarchies

 Carlo Alberto and Maria Theresa had three children:

 In March 1821, liberal revolutions were occurring throughout Italy.
 However, Vittorio Emanuele I, King of Sardinia was not willing to grant a liberal constitution so he abdicated the throne of Sardinia in favor of his brother Carlo Felice on March 13, 1821, but remained Duke of Savoy until his death.
-Because Carlo Felice was in the Duchy of Modena at the time, Vittorio Emanuele temporarily appointed Carlo Alberto as regent.
+Because Carlo Felice was then in the Duchy of Modena, Vittorio Emanuele temporarily appointed Carlo Alberto as regent.
 Carlo Alberto made concessions to the rebels and put a liberal constitution into effect.
 However, when Carlo Felice returned, he abolished the new constitution and ruled as an absolute monarch.

 In 1830, Carlo Felice’s health began to suffer.
 On April 24, 1831, he summoned Carlo Alberto and the entire government to his sickbed and officially declared Carlo Alberto to be his successor.
 Three days later, Carlo Felice, King of Sardinia died and Carlo Alberto succeeded him.
 The throne passed to the House of Savoy-Carignano and the direct male line of the House of Savoy came to an end.